-Now a days the whole of internet is flooded with fitness articles, blogs and videos.
-At present there are various fitness models on social media with hundreds and thousands of followers inspiring an entire generation of physically fit and healthy individual.
-The fitness has emerged as an entire industry over the past few decades.
+Nowadays the whole of the internet is flooded with fitness articles, blogs, and videos.
+At present, there are various fitness models on social media with hundreds and thousands of followers inspiring an entire generation to be physically fit and healthy individuals.
+Fitness has emerged as an entire industry over the past few decades.
 Some people are too dedicated and train really hard to maintain a good & agile physique.
-Well, one of the major parts of the of their fitness regime is protein supplements.
+Well, one of the major parts of their fitness regime is protein supplements.
 Isn’t it?

 Protein supplements have become very popular in the bodybuilding and gyming community.
 It gives results faster and catalyzes one’s approach towards building a good physique.
-But too less of these supplements makes the process of muscle gain slower, whereas, too much of them invites severe side effects.
+But too few of these supplements make the process of muscle gain slower, whereas, too many of them invites severe side effects.
 So, what’s the current amount?
 Why do we need protein for muscle gain?
 Let’s try to understand what’s the science behind it.

 What are Proteins?

-So, protein plays an important role in the building and repairing muscles fibers of our body.
-Well, there are three types of muscles in a human body, namely – cardiac, skeletal and smooth, we are talking about skeletal muscles.
+So, protein plays an important role in the building and repairing muscle fibers of our body.
+Well, there are three types of muscles in a human body, namely – cardiac, skeletal, and smooth, we are talking about skeletal muscles.
 Natural sources of proteins are meat, eggs, fish, pulses, etc.

 What led to the invention of Protein Shakes?